vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ## Six days later (2024-07-24)

-Going to sleep on the night onf 2024-07-23, I had been thinking of skipping exercise on 2024-07-24 to give myself more room for a fuller recovery.
+Going to sleep on the night of 2024-07-23, I had been thinking of skipping exercise on 2024-07-24 to give myself more room for a fuller recovery.
 I ended up doing this on the morning of 2024-07-24.
 I also stayed in bed a little longer than my natural inclination, to get the